charlielobster/CUDA_NekRS/README.md

 I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps.

-First, install Ubuntu, without Graphics drivers, to a hard drive and boot into it:
+Install Ubuntu, without Graphics drivers, to a hard drive and boot into it:

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file